Hash table: Choosing a hash function

 Uniform distribution of the hash values is a fundamental requirement of a hash function.
 A non-uniform distribution increases the number of collisions and the cost of resolving them.
 Uniformity is sometimes difficult to ensure by design, but may be evaluated empirically using statistical tests, e.g., a Pearson's chi-squared test for discrete uniform distributions.

 The distribution needs to be uniform only for table sizes that occur in the application.
 In particular, if one uses dynamic resizing with exact doubling and halving of the table size, then the hash function needs to be uniform only when the size is a power of two.
 Here the index can be computed as some range of bits of the hash function.
 On the other hand, some hashing algorithms prefer to have the size be a prime number.

 For open addressing schemes, the hash function should also avoid clustering, the mapping of two or more keys to consecutive slots.
 Such clustering may cause the lookup cost to skyrocket, even if the load factor is low and collisions are infrequent.
 The popular multiplicative hash is claimed to have particularly poor clustering behavior.

 K-independent hashing offers a way to prove a certain hash function does not have bad keysets for a given type of hashtable.
 A number of K-independence results are known for collision resolution schemes such as linear probing and cuckoo hashing.
 Since K-independence can prove a hash function works, one can then focus on finding the fastest possible such hash function.

 Collision resolution

 A search algorithm that uses hashing consists of two parts.
 The first part is computing a hash function which transforms the search key into an array index.
-The ideal case is such that no two search keys hashes to the same array index.
-However, this is not always the case and is impossible to guarantee for unseen given data.
+The ideal case is such that no two search keys hash to the same array index.
+However, this is not always the case and impossible to guarantee for unseen given data.
 Hence the second part of the algorithm is collision resolution.
 The two common methods for collision resolution are separate chaining and open addressing.